 At Timbarra Lofts UK we thought it is long over due that some information on Jos Van Den Bosch himself and where his family of birds originated was documented, much speculation and assumptions have been made, along with some half truths and rumours, we hope we can make things a little clearer with some more accurate information, after all without Jos Van Den Bosch the Wouters-Meuleman tandem, and many other lofts in Belgium and around the world may never have reached the top of the sport as they did.

 Many names have been linked with the founding the loft of Jos Van De Bosch, Tournier via his VALK line, Maes, Van Der Espt and others.
 But from a very good source the name Horemans comes up in certain litterature, also it is known that Horemans got birds from a certain fancier by the name of Verhoyes, What is to be noted is Verhoyes had strange shades of red pigeons (In my opinion I believe this is where the famous Chocolate gene originated)...
-How true this is we shall never know entirely and we can only use archive material we research, but from where every bird originated only Jos Van Den Bosch would know and as he passed away in 1970 that chapter is limited to confirm information other than what is documented, so we shall humbly attempt to piece the jigsaw together the best way we know how, with what we have discovered and what we know.
+How true this is we shall never know entirely and we can only use archive material we research, but from where every bird originated only Jos Van Den Bosch would know exactly, and as he passed away in 1970 that chapter is limited to confirm information other than what is documented, so we shall humbly attempt to piece the jigsaw together the best way we know how, with what we have discovered and what we know.

 Jos got as we know birds from his father and brother Louis to set up his loft in Berlaar after he got married, and we do know and it must be noted that Gommaar Van Den Bosch bought the entire loft of Gust Baesten from Heist-op-Den Berg in 1900, also Jos obtained birds from a certain fanciers in the town of Diest, this included Marcel Van Santen and Guillaume Stassart.